nonsodev/Mysol-Agent-hack/README.md

-# MySol Agent — Your Telegram-native Solana Copilot
+# MySol Agent — Your multi-platform Solana Copilot

 Turn Telegram into your command center for Solana.
 Create and manage wallets, swap tokens, on/off-ramp, and run rich token research — all through a friendly agent that understands natural language.